I'm a Celebrity...Get Me Out of Here! (British TV series): Queensland, Australia (2002)

-The first series of the show in 2002 was filmed on a smaller site at King Ranch (officially El Rancho del Rey) in Kooroomool, near Tully, Queensland, in Australia.
+The first series of the show in 2002 was filmed on a smaller site that was once part of King Ranch (officially El Rancho del Rey) in Kooroomool, near Tully, Queensland, in Australia.

-New South Wales, Australia (2003–2019, 2022–)
+New South Wales, Australia (2003–2019, 2022–present)

 Since the second series the following year, the programme has been filmed around Springbrook National Park, near Murwillumbah, New South Wales, Australia.
 The camp and filming studios are located in Dungay on Creek Road.
+For the fifth series in 2005, there were reportedly plans to relocate the show to the coastal town of Cardwell in Queensland; however, this did not happen owing to logistical problems and time constraints in building the new set and required infrastructure.